LightYear9/angularjs-bookmark-manager/README.md

 - Add bookmarks
 - Use a "tag" input in the Add Bookmark form
 - Add other tags to a bookmark already created
-- Delete tag associated to bookmarks (Fix directive issue)
-- Add Color Picker for new Tag
 - Add Authentication
 - Add Node.js backend with MongoDB